 Defendants facing these charges often have specific concerns unique to this offense:

-- Can a Child’s Consent Be Used as a Defense?
+- Can a child’s consent be used as a defense?

 No, a child’s consent is not a legal defense under Penal Code Section 288.
-Under state and federal law, children cannot legally consent to sexually activity. - Does Mistaken Belief About the Child’s Age Matter?
+Under state and federal law, children cannot legally consent to sexually activity. - Does mistaken belief about the child’s age matter?

 Not necessarily.
-Prosecutors may proceed using other evidence, such as recorded interviews or corroborating testimony. - What If There Was No Physical Contact?
+Prosecutors may proceed using other evidence, such as recorded interviews or corroborating testimony. - What if there was no physical contact?

 Additional Resources

-This document outlines the provisions of California’s Child Abuse and Neglect Reporting Act (Penal Code § 11164-11174.4).
+Child Abuse and Neglect Reporting Act – This document outlines the provisions of California’s Child Abuse and Neglect Reporting Act (Penal Code § 11164-11174.4).
 It defines child abuse, mandatory reporting requirements, and the obligations of professionals and agencies.
 The law aims to protect children from harm by ensuring the identification, investigation, and prevention of abuse and neglect.

-This resource by the Child Welfare Information Gateway provides definitions and criteria for child abuse and neglect under California law.
+Definitions of Child Abuse and Neglect – California – This resource by the Child Welfare Information Gateway provides definitions and criteria for child abuse and neglect under California law.
 It includes categories like physical abuse, neglect, sexual exploitation, and emotional harm.
 The document also outlines standards for reporting abuse and exceptions to dependency findings.

-This website by UC Berkeley offers data and insights into California’s child welfare system.
+California Child Welfare Indicators Project – This website by UC Berkeley offers data and insights into California’s child welfare system.
 It includes statistics on child abuse reports, foster care, and outcomes for children in care.
 Professionals and policymakers can use the resource to understand trends and improve child welfare services.

-The California Department of Justice page explains the Child Abuse Central Index (CACI).
+Child Abuse Central Index Information – The California Department of Justice page explains the Child Abuse Central Index (CACI).
 It covers the index’s purpose, how reports are filed, and how individuals can verify or dispute records.
 The resource is relevant for agencies, legal professionals, and individuals seeking information about child abuse reporting records in California.

 Contact Michael Cindrich today for a free consultation at (619) 262-2500.